nashville-software-school/FEWDD-milestones/2-the-static-web/exercises/SW_JS_ALPHASTACKER.md

 ## Instructions

-For this exercise, you need to create a single JavaScript function named `stackLetters` that will use `console.log()` to print out letter in the alphabet to the browser console.
+For this exercise, you need to create a single JavaScript function named `stackLetters` that will use `console.log()` to print out letters in the alphabet to the browser console.

-1. If you haven't done so yet, create the `workspace/exercises/alpha-stacker` directory structure in your home folder.
+1. If you haven't done so yet, create the `workspace/exercises/alpha-stacker` directory structure in your home directory.
+Open your terminal and enter in the following command.

     ```
     mkdir -p ~/workspace/exercises/alpha-stacker
     ```

-1. Move yourself to that new directory
+1. Now that you have created the directory, you want to change to that directory so that you can add files to it.

     ```
     cd ~/workspace/exercises/alpha-stacker
     ```

 1. Create an `index.html` file with the [touch](http://www.linfo.org/touch.html) command.
 1. Create an `alpha-stacker.js` file with the touch command.
 1. Copy the following code and paste it into the `index.html` file.
 Notice that the `alpha-stacker.js` file is properly linked so that when you load this HTML file in a web browser, the logic in that file will be executed.

     ```
     <!DOCTYPE html>
     <html>